kazurayam/unittest-helper/docs/index.md

 This is the list of `com.kazurayam.unittest.CodeSourcePathElementsUnderProjectDirectory` objects registered in the `com.kazurayam.unittest.ProjectDirectoryResolver` class as default.

-### Example-A3 adding a custom instance of "Code Source Path Elements"
+### Example-A3 adding a custom instance of "Code Source Path Elements Under Project Directory"

         @Test
         public void test_addCodeSourcePathElementsUnderProjectDirectory() {